enniovilla/project-1-ci/README.md

 - [Am I Responsive?](https://ui.dev/amiresponsive) to display the website image across various devices.
 - [Font Awesome](https://fontawesome.com/) to add icons on the website.
 - [Canva](https://www.canva.com/) to create the website's background image.

+## Deployment, Fork and Clone

+### Deployment

+1. Log in to Github.
+2. Go to the repository for the project.
+3. Click the settings button.
+4. Select **Pages** in the left navigation menu under Code and Automation.
+5. From the source dropdown select main branch and root.
+Press the save button.
+6. The site has been deployed.
+It may take a few minutes before the site goes live.

+### How to Fork

+1. Log in to Github.
+2. Go to the repository for the project.
+3. Click the Fork button in the top right corner.

+## How to Clone

+1. Log in to GitHub.
+2. Go to the repository for the project.
+3. Click on the green code button and select if you would like to clone with HTTPS, SSH or GitHub CLI and copy the link below.
+4. Navigate to the directory where you want to clone the repository and open terminal.
+5. Type 'git clone' into the terminal and paste the link you have from number 3.
+Press enter.
+This command will download the entire repository to your local machine.